MileHacker Logo

 Highlights to Visit

-• Jingzhou Ancient City Wall: One of China's best-preserved ancient city walls, with origins in the Three main Kingdoms period.
+• Jingzhou Ancient City Wall: One of The people's republic of china's best-preserved ancient city walls, with origins in the Three main Kingdoms period.

 • Jingzhou Museum: Houses Chu State and Three Kingdoms artifacts, famous for preserved ancient silk textiles, lacquerware, and an ancient corpse.